2012 Atlanta Braves season

 The 2012 Atlanta Braves season was the Braves' 16th season of home games at Turner Field, 47th season in Atlanta, and 142nd season overall.
-After a late season collapse in 2011 kept the Braves from the playoffs, the team returned to the postseason for the second time in three seasons as a Wild Card team, with a record of 94-68.
-They lost to the St. Louis Cardinals in the one-game Wild Card Playoff.
+After a late season collapse in 2011 kept the Braves from the playoffs, the team returned to the postseason for the second time in three seasons as a Wild Card team, with a record of 94–68.
+They lost to the St. Louis Cardinals in the NLWC Game.

 Offseason

 Areas of interest

 Following the conclusion of the 2011 season, Braves general manager Frank Wren highlighted several important areas to improve during the offseason.
 Since most players were committed contractually to the team in 2012, Wren acknowledged that he would likely make few major changes.
 One spot that was mentioned for a major overhaul was the shortstop position, where Alex González had played since the Yunel Escobar trade with Toronto in July 2010.
 González entered the offseason as a free agent and proved too expensive for the team.
 Wren ultimately allowed prospect Tyler Pastornicky the starting duties in 2012, until he was replaced by Andrelton Simmons in mid-June.
 When Simmons was hurt in July, Jack Wilson, Paul Janish, and Martín Prado filled in for him.
 While center fielder Michael Bourn returned to his position in 2012, Wren also suggested that the corner outfield positions were areas of contention.
 In 2011, the Atlanta outfielders finished the season last in the National League in on-base plus slugging and slugging percentage.
 Wren stated that right fielder Jason Heyward and left fielder Martín Prado had no guarantee of getting the starting jobs in 2012.
 On the day after the Braves were eliminated from the playoffs in 2011, Wren said that veteran starter Derek Lowe was unlikely to have a spot in the starting rotation in 2012, due his poor performance in 2011 and a plethora of rookie pitching talent in the Braves farm system.
 With Lowe guaranteed $15 million in 2012, Wren projected that any of Lowe's salary picked up by another team would significantly assist his efforts to find a shortstop or outfielder.
 By the end of October, Lowe was traded to the Indians.